shahidarzoo/Crone-Job-N-Login-Form/README.md

-# Crone Job In Laravel 5
+# Crone Job In Laravel 5 and Translation Process
 ### First of all run the artisan command:
 php artisan make:command ReservationUser
 ### Then it will create in side App\console\command\ReservationUser.php